The Day I Died: Unclosed Case: Synopsis

-Se-jin (Roh Jeong-eui) disappears on a dark and stormy night, leaving only her shoes and her last will behind on a cliff.
-Kim Hyeon-soo (Kim Hye-soo) is assigned to investigate the case, but due to bad weather, the body of Se-jin can not been found and the case remains open.
+It is a movie about Se-jin who disappeared to the edge of a cliff with only one suicide note left, a detective who tracks events on the edge of life, and an unspoken witness who reached out to them.
+Kim Hyeon-soo is assigned to investigate the case, but due to bad weather, the body of Se-jin can not been found and the case remains open.
 Se-jin's death is simply dismissed as a suicide by local detectives.
 Hyeon-soo has to find the truth behind the suspicious disappearance of the teenage girl.